“I thought of all the songs I’d sung about this Outback track,

 years from 1880-1882 marking the Queensland/New South Wales border.

-…it seemed as though I was caught in some time travel time vortex from which I could never escape.
+It seemed as though I was caught in some time travel vortex from which I could never escape.

-During the night I had driven through a pitch black wilderness beneath a sky encrusted with a crushed-glass glitter of stars.
-To pass the time I searched the static-laden AM radio band for programmes beamed in from distant cities.
-Out in this no-man’s-land of time zones I had listened to the same programme play at different times on different channels and it seemed as though I was caught in some time travel time vortex from which I could never escape.
+During the night I had driven through a pitch-black wilderness beneath a sky encrusted with a crushed-glass glitter of stars.
+To pass the time I searched the static-laden AM radio band for programmes beaming in from distant cities.
+Out in this no-man’s-land of time zones, I had listened to the same programme play at different times on different channels and it seemed as though I was caught in some time travel time vortex from which I could never escape.
 The lights of Innaminka had appeared like a beacon in the darkness just before dawn.

 Outside the tinted windows of the Outtaminka Bar, the heat is already shimmering across the river red gums growing along the banks of Cooper Creek.
 The temperature is forecast to reach 42 degrees at midday.
 I should be outside exploring.
 But time is something there is plenty of in the Outback.
 The spirits haunting Corner Country have been here a long time.
 Another hour won’t matter.
 I decide to have another coffee before I set off in search of more ghosts in this vast red dirt landscape.